 AWS CodePipeline

-I haven’t actually heard much about AWS CodePipeline but recently I wrote a website which required Lambda and S3 hosting, so i figured there was an AWS CI/CD offering.
+I haven’t actually heard much about AWS CodePipeline, but recently I wrote a website which required Lambda and S3 hosting, so I figured there was an AWS CI/CD offering.

 - Pros

-- Great if infrastructure hosted on AWS
+- Great if infrastructure is hosted on AWS

 - Amazing for handling security all within AWS

-- Can use UI to design PipeLine for common features
+- Can use UI to design pipelines for common features

-- Deployment to S3 was very straight forward
+- Deployment to S3 was very straightforward

 - Cons